Photo: Lacie Hansen

 And we totally get it.
 Sure, some brides and grooms dream of sipping champagne in a ballroom under a crystal chandelier.
-But there are plenty that would rather sip cocktails from mason jars under twinkly lights!
+But there are plenty who would rather sip cocktails from mason jars under twinkly lights!

 But what are you supposed to wear to a barn wedding?
 How do you look good without overdressing?

 We’ve got the answers because we’ve been to enough rustic weddings to understand the dos and don’ts of country couture.

 So throw that little black dress and those Jimmy Choos back in the closet, you won’t be needing them now.
 Giddy up because you’re about to learn how you can fit in — and stand out — in a barn.

 Some couples can turn a barn venue into a posh, elegant space.
 Others go for a more boho vibe with a rustic-chic feel.
 And some go full-on country western.